maibi00/OSSLab_Final/README.md

 ## What is the purpose of this project?
 This is a simple mouse accuracy minigame created entirely in HTML.
 Everyone is on the computer a lot, especially nowadays.
 I personally suffer from pretty poor mouse accuracy even in daily use computing
-So I made this little game to hopefully improve that.
+So I made this little game based on [Photon][https://github.com/pmueller/photon] by pmueller to hopefully improve that.

 ![Game preview](preview.gif)